 Bindings Used- Burton Cartels, Burton Diode EST

 Powder: Who says a cambered board isn’t fun in the powder!
-The 10mm taper and 2.5cm setback makes for good floating.
+The 10mm taper and 2.5cm setback make for good floating.
 It’s not going to be as good in the trees as the Fish or Malolo but it will dominate in terms of speed.
-It’s size helps on those wide open days or keeping speed in less than steep situations.
+Its size helps on those wide open days or keeping speed in less than steep situations.

-Turn Initiation– This turns much better that a non tapered board of it’s size and rides a little smaller than you would expect.
+Turn Initiation– This turns much better than a non-tapered board of its size and rides a little smaller than you would expect.
 That being said this board still takes a little work to turn and we like that.
 You don’t want a freeride board that you can’t lean into?
 You want a bit of both worlds.
 Something easy to initiate a turn but not too easy to where you can’t carve.
 Burton does a good job with both ends of it.

 Speed: This is almost chatter free and that’s pretty impressive for its medium/stiff flex.
 There are faster boards out there but it’s not bad.

-Approximate Weight– It’s pretty light but its not going to break any records.
+Approximate Weight– It’s pretty light but it is not going to break any records.
 It’s sized bigger than most boards so it will be a bit heavier but pound for pound it’s pretty light.